DTC Holiday Marketing for Millennials & Gen Z

 Because they make up such a large percentage of shoppers, these generations will be the most important segment for many DTC brands to capture this holiday season.
 Millennials have already surpassed Baby Boomers in number, and it’s only a matter of time until Gen Zs outnumber their predecessors as well.

 This year, these two digitally savvy generations of consumers will be researching and buying online with budgets as high as $2,000 per customer.
 So how can DTC brands satisfy and delight those segments of the population?

-After sharing our best tips on how merchants can create a holistic holiday plan in our Holidays in 20/20 content series to increase conversion rate, revenue, average order value, lifetime value, and deepen relationships with customers, this week we take a magnifying glass to millennials and Gen Z. More specifically:
+After sharing our best tips on how merchants can create a holistic marketing plan in our Holidays content series to increase conversion rate, revenue, average order value, lifetime value, and deepen relationships with customers, this week we take a magnifying glass to millennials and Gen Z. More specifically: